BenFricker/data-structures-algorithms-python/README.md

 ## 🙏 Acknowledgments

-- Developed as part of Computer Science coursework at University of Wollongong
+- Developed as part of Computer Science coursework (CSCI203) at University of Wollongong
 - Implementations based on classical algorithms from computer science literature
+- Pathfinding algorithms tested and analyzed with empirical performance validation
 - Inspired by the study of fundamental data structures and algorithms

 ---